Navigation

 Share this:

-Nearly four years after bars and restaurants were forced to close because of the pandemic, effectively taking out the nightlife scene — and late-night dining along with it — people are going out again.
+Nearly five years after bars and restaurants were forced to close because of the pandemic, effectively taking out the nightlife scene — and late-night dining along with it — people are going out again.
 And someone has to feed them.

 Yes, we've lost pretty much every 24/7 joint (RIP, Breakfast King and the Denver Diner), and those that remain continue to have limited hours.
 But more and more eateries are staying open later, looking to capture a crowd that's hungry once again for 1 a.m. munchies.

-For the past couple of years, 24/7 Mexican drive-thrus have been the savior for those with late-night cravings, and we couldn't have gotten through without them.
+For the past several years, 24/7 Mexican drive-thrus have been the savior for those with late-night cravings, and we couldn't have gotten through without them.
 Sometimes, though, you want to sit down inside a restaurant at 1 a.m. and scarf French dips or gyros or fries loaded with chicken masala.
 And you can.

 What is open in Denver after midnight?
 Here are our current favorite go-to's: